 It's important that this information is accurate and up-to-date.
 Otherwise, you may experience delays in bank approvals and direct deposits.

-Payment amounts with be shown in 2 ways:
+Payment amounts can be shown in two ways:

 - Total pay, also known as gross pay.
 This is the total amount before deductions and contributions are applied.

 - Net pay, or final pay.
 This is the payment amount on the cheque and reflects the salary amount after deductions and contributions are applied.

 In addition to the details listed above, you'll also see a list of deductions and contributions, as well as other income and paid time off.

 Deductions are the amount subtracted (withheld) from the total pay.
 They include: